 The Edinburgh Fringe Festival has long been at the heart of our creative journey.
 Having been based in Edinburgh for many years, the city—and the festival—truly feels like home.
 It has also become the natural stage for the premiere of each of our original productions.
 This page is dedicated to showcasing and describing all of these works, as well as offering insights into what we’ve been creating and presenting each year.
 Here, you’ll find a curated selection of the shows we’ve produced, created, and co-produced over time.
 With more than a decade of continuous involvement at EdFringe, our presence reflects a deep and ongoing connection to this extraordinary festival.
 To explore our full archive of past performances, please visit our Past Events page.

-“Flamenco in Scotland” will once again showcase a vibrant range of flamenco styles, choreographed and taught by Inma Montero through both online and in-person classes.
-Performed by the TuFlamenco Performing Group and accompanied by our regular ensemble of professional artists, this year’s edition promises fresh choreographies, dynamic staging, and renewed energy.
+✨ Flamenco in Scotland showcased a renewed selection of styles taught and choreographed by Inma Montero through both online and in-person training, performed by the TuFlamenco Performing Group and our core ensemble of professional artists.

 At EdFringe 2024, we presented three of our standout productions: “Flamenco in Scotland,” “FlamenKids,” and “2FLAMENCO.”
 Building on their previous success, each show was reimagined and presented as a brand-new experience for our audiences.